UPPMAX/UPPMAX-documentation/docs/cluster_guides/compiling_serial.md

 $ ./hello
 hello, world
 ```

-To compile with good optimization you can use the "-Ofast" flag to the compiler, but be a bit careful with the -Ofast flag, since sometimes the compiler is a bit overenthusiastic in the optimization and this is especially true if your code contains programming errors (which if you are responsible for the code ought to fix, but if this is someone elses code your options are often more limited).
+-To compile with good optimization you can use the "-Ofast" flag to the compiler, but be a bit careful with the -Ofast flag, since sometimes the compiler is a bit overenthusiastic in the optimization and this is especially true if your code contains programming errors (which if you are responsible for the code ought to fix, but if this is someone elses code your options are often more limited).
 Should -Ofast not work for your code you may try with -O3 instead.

-Intel oneAPI collection (intel) compilers are installed on UPPMAX, so the ifort command can be used to compile fortran code.
+- Intel oneAPI collection (intel) compilers are installed on UPPMAX, so the ifort command can be used to compile fortran code.
 The ifort compiler is fully compliant with the Fortran 95 Standard and includes legacy F77 support.
 In addition, a significant number of Fortran 2003 and Fortran 2008 features are implemented.
 Fortran2008 has full support from intel/18.
 Fortran2018 has full support from intel/19+.

-If you want to use Intel, check what is available and choose one recent or one you know will work for your needs.
+- If you want to use Intel, check what is available and choose one recent or one you know will work for your needs.

 For Intel versions up to 20.4 you do as follows: